 In-swing French casement windows are made with dual sashes that pull open into your home, versus swinging out.
 Unlike normal two-wide casement windows, these windows can offer an unobstructed view.

 With European styling, tilt-turn windows give you dual functionality.
 The sash opens on two sides to increase airflow.
-Just turn the handle 90 degrees to swing the window sash open inward for a good view and a nice breeze.
-Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash inside to vent from the top.
+Just turn the handle 90 degrees to swing the window sash open inward for a clear view and a nice breeze.
+Or, if you desire just a small amount of fresh air, a 180-degree turn of the handle tilts the sash in to vent from the top.

 Hopper windows are like awning windows, but they vent at the top and open inward to your home instead of outside of it.
 Hopper windows are typically placed over doors and other windows to add extra light and ventilation.